 ip nat outside,

 endpoint-dependent NAT mode must be enabled.
-In TNSR 18.11 and later, this is

 The following commands set TNSR to